youssefhmidi/tmplt/README.md

 --insert content here--
 ## SCRIPTS.
 --insert content here--
-## VAR. well, here you variables are declared
+## VAR. well, here your variables are declared
 > NOTE: before you continue, these are not variables, they are constants, sorry to break it for ya.

 here, you can define variables that you can use multiple times.